sandraperezescudero/World-Mental-Health-Day-Awareness-Campaign/README.md

 **World Mental Health Day Awareness Campaign Ad Budget Allocation**

+This project was done during the Data Analysis Bootcamp @ Masterschool and it consists of:

+**1. Marketing campaign Budget Allocation**

 **Context**

 We have an allotted budget to spend on social media ads for the upcoming global awareness campaign for World Mental Health Day.
 In order to bring awareness of mental health to the audiences that could benefit the most, we have chosen to optimise our budget based on data on the prevalence of mental health disorders.

 The analysis below outlines the insights about mental health prevalence and methodology for allocating our budget.
-The final allocation results file can be found here.

 **Dataset**